 Bring something with a bit of give – you’ll want to indulge heartily here.

-With Hawksmoor steak-slingers Richard Turner and Richard Sandiford in charge, the dining room is one of the most exciting spaces in the hotel – not least for its lively chef’s table.
+With Chef Henrik Ritzén in charge, the dining room is one of the most exciting spaces in the hotel – not least for its lively chef’s table.
 This is trip-down-memory-lane cooking with a fine edge, served in either the brick-lined dining room with two fireplaces at either end or the sage- and sienna-hued Orangery Room.
-The menu stars throwback favourites like Dublin Bay scampi with lemony mayonnaise, Marie Rose-drizzled prawn cocktail, pie of the day (pig’s head and anchovy, perhaps, or a take on shepherd’s pie with duck), fish and chips and various steak cuts to be raked over the embers then slathered in blue cheese or ‘gentlemens’ relish’.
-But imaginative outliers include spit-roast turbot for two with lemon ketchup, milk and honey lamb chops with pea and haggis salad and asparagus with Cacklebean-egg salad cream.
-Desserts are of the immensely comforting sort, with toffee-apple pudding, brown-butter cake and molten carrot-cake cookies, so be sure to leave room.
-If you plump for the Sunday roast, may we suggest the ‘a bit of everything’ option, because it’s all good.
-Breakfasts feel delightfully retro too, with the likes of devilled kidneys; omelette with bacon, sausage and onion gravy; and curried and shirred eggs to start your day, plus a posher take on Maccy D’s muffins: this version has bacon, sausage, egg and Ogleshield cheese.
+The menu stars throwback favourites like woodfired lemony chicken, a classic burger, celeriac pie, fish and chips and various steak cuts to be raked over the embers then slathered in blue cheese.
+But imaginative outliers include chalk steamed trout with smoked velouté, devilled kidneys served on toast, and aubergine with miso and sesame dip.
+Desserts are of the immensely comforting sort, with sticky-toffee pudding, bakewell tart and homemade chocolates, so be sure to leave room.
+If you plump for the Sunday roast, may we suggest a little bit of everything, because it’s all good.
+Breakfasts feel delightfully retro too, with the likes of devilled kidneys; steak, eggs and hash browns; and curried and shirred eggs to start your day, plus a posher take on Maccy D’s muffins: this version has bacon, sausage, egg and Ogleshield cheese.

 The struggle is real here while deciding what to drink – the wine list unfurls to reveal sippers from all top appellations, and pints from local breweries such as Rook Wood and Clavell & Hind’s prop up the bar.
 If you need something to soak up the pints, the bar snacks are a temptingly roguish lot, ranging from lobster rolls with chilli-garlic butter and cheese toasties, to smoked sardines and bacon with ‘angry’ sauce and local sausages with rhubarb mustard.